 No once company will pass all criteria tests with flying colors, so investors have to prioritize and focus on what is most important to them.
 There are challenges and complexities to ESG investing, so considering all options may be important, such as charitable giving to organizations that you care deeply about and in which you may see a more palpable result.

-One Day In July will work with you to clarify and simplify your investment plan.
+One Day In July financial advisors will work with you to clarify and simplify your investment plan.
 If ESG is a priority for you, we will discuss your options and help you make the best decisions for both your wallet and your values.